 Best Foot Forward was created to reverse the conflict between pedestrians and drivers by focusing on one specific behavior change – getting more drivers to yield for pedestrians at marked crosswalks as Florida law requires.
 More than a campaign, Best Foot Forward is a behavior change-based program designed to improve road safety through consistent and persistent education, high-visibility crosswalk enforcement and low-cost engineering at marked crosswalks in close proximity to elementary schools and LYNX bus stops, in urban areas and cross-sections of low and high-speed roads.
 So how does BFF do that?

 The Best Foot Forward campaign targets both pedestrians and drivers.
 Under the pedestrian category, the focus is on working adults, the elderly and children.
 Working adults are walking to bus stops and crossing busy streets to travel to work.
 As for the elderly and children, they are vulnerable because they have difficulty estimating the speed and distance of oncoming cars, especially at night.

 Best Foot Forward works in conjunction with local public and private schools, assisted living facilities, businesses, homeowners’ associations, clubs and LYNX to educate these groups.
-Here, local law enforcement and safety advocates can speak to seniors, working adults and children about special considerations when walking.
+At outreach presentations and events, local law enforcement and safety advocates can speak to seniors, working adults and children about special considerations when walking.

 To target drivers, law enforcement will stop drivers who fail to yield for pedestrians at crosswalks.
 Media events are coordinated to film enforcement operations to promote a broader awareness, and public officials often attend enforcement operations as well.
 Communication tools such as social media, videos, public service announcements, speaking engagements and community events aim to keep pedestrian safety top of mind for Central Floridians.